Lower Dolpo Trek

 Yes, of course!
 Altitude sickness is a common phenomenon as soon as you reach above 2,500m.
 Most of the part of Lower Dolpo trek lies above the given elevation, you may suffer from altitude sickness.
 However, you can avoid this problem by following some simple preventive methods.

 Drinking enough water, having enough sleep and hygienic food and walking slowly are some steps to be followed.
-You should keep some medicines like Diamox Oral in your backpack.
 Next, you should always talk to the team leader about this problem.

 No, you can’t.
 There is not road access to this part of the country as it is topographically complicated.
 For that, you have fly from Kathmandu to Juphal via Nepalgunj.
 However, you can find the off-road tracks newly opened before some years.